rmullot/FoodScanner/Pods/ChartsRealm/README.md

 * Make sure you are running a supported version of Xcode.
   * Usually it is specified here a few lines above.
   * In most cases it will be the latest Xcode version.
-* Make sure that your project supports Swift 4.0
+* Make sure that your project supports latest Swift
 * Run `carthage checkout` in the project folder, to fetch dependencies (i.e Realm).
   * Realm is not required for using Charts.
 If you are not interested in using realm, go for the core library, [here](https://github.com/danielgindi/Charts).
   * If you don't have Carthage - you can get it [here](https://github.com/Carthage/Carthage/releases).